jdormit/looped-in/README.md

 Looped In is a browser extension that displays Hacker News comments for the current webpage in a sidebar.
 It is written in [ClojureScript](https://clojurescript.org).

-Looped In is available from the [Chrome Web Store](TODO) and the [Firefox Add-ons site](https://addons.mozilla.org/en-US/firefox/addon/looped-in).
+Looped In will be available from the Chrome Web Store and the Firefox Add-ons site pending review.
 If you'd prefer to clone the repository and run the extension locally, read on.

 ## Usage